AhmadBahaa1995/B-PASS/README.md

    - Load the elastic model.
    - Inject a simulated CO₂ plume by altering Vp, Vs, and density.
    - Run both elastic and scalar (P-wave) seismic surveys using Deepwave.
-   - Generate and save comparison plots in the `U-net project/` directory.
+   - Generate and save comparison plots in the `Simulation output/` directory.

 Run the script:
 ```bash